farberlab/starter-academic/content/authors/arby/_index.md

 ---
 # Display name
-title: Arby Abood
+title: Abdullah "Arby" Abood

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Graduate Student
+role: PhD Student

 # Organizations/Affiliations
 #organizations: